Shubhanghi23/GroceryStoreWebPage/README.md

 # GroceryStoreWebPage

-A complete web page of a grocery store using HTML, CSS & BOOTSTRAP-5
+  A grocery store website using HTML, CSS & BOOTSTRAP-5